Some non monotone schemes for Hamilton-Jacobi-Bellman equations

-Classical Finite Difference method often can be interpreted as a Markov Chain \cite{Kushner} leading to monotone schemes.
-When $a^\alpha$ is not diagonally dominant, the requirement about monotonicity of the scheme leads to Finite Difference scheme such as in \cite{bonnans} using ideas independently developed in \cite{krylov1}.
-As an alternative to Finite Difference schemes, Semi Lagrangian schemes of low order based on the original work in \cite{Menaldi} have been developed in \cite{Camilli,barles1}.\\ Monotonicity of the schemes is desirable because a convenient framework is available.
-Nevertheless, it is to notice that some high order non monotone schemes have been developed and proved convergent for some first order Hamilton-Jacobi equations for examples in \cite{Lions} (with some filtered schemes to satisfy some given bounds) or in \cite{lepsky} using spectral methods on a periodic domain.
-In the case of first order Hamilton-Jacobi-Bellman equation, some non monotone explicit schemes were developed because of the inefficiency of monotone scheme for discontinuous initial data and proved to be convergent in \cite{zidani}.
+Classical Finite Difference method often can be interpreted as a Markov Chain \cite{kushner2013numerical} leading to monotone schemes.
+When $a^\alpha$ is not diagonally dominant, the requirement about monotonicity of the scheme leads to Finite Difference scheme such as in \cite{bonnans2004fast} using ideas independently developed in \cite{krylov2005rate}.
+As an alternative to Finite Difference schemes, Semi Lagrangian schemes of low order based on the original work in \cite{menaldi1989some} have been developed in \cite{camilli1995approximation,barles2002convergence}.\\ Monotonicity of the schemes is desirable because a convenient framework is available.
+Nevertheless, it is to notice that some high order non monotone schemes have been developed and proved convergent for some first order Hamilton-Jacobi equations for examples in \cite{augoula2000high,lions1995convergence} or in \cite{lepsky2000spectral} using spectral methods on a periodic domain.
+In the case of first order Hamilton-Jacobi-Bellman equation, some non monotone explicit schemes were developed because of the inefficiency of monotone scheme for discontinuous initial data and proved to be convergent in \cite{bokanowski2010convergence}.